datacarpentry/OpenRefine-ecology-lesson/00-getting-started.md

 * Note that "double-clicking" a zipped file on a windows machine sometimes results in a correctly unzipped set of files, other times, this is not successful.
 Try installing 7-Zip and use 7-Zip to extract all files from the zipped file to the desired directory.
 * Go to your newly created Open-Refine directory.
 * Launch Open Refine
-  * Windows: Click the google-refine.exe
+  * Windows: Click the openrefine.exe (or google-refine.exe if using an older version)
   * Mac: Drag icon into Applications folder and double-click it
   * Linux: Run ./refine
 * Note, this is a Java program that runs on your machine (not in the cloud).
 It runs inside the Firefox browser, but no web connection is needed.